-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 Alex Xie

 My first question was about content cost.
-So the content cost just decreased quarter-over-quarter.
+So, the content cost just decreased quarter-over-quarter.
 What's your view on the outlook of content costs in the next quarters?

 And the second question is about Mist Theater.
-So you mentioned these potential series received quite good feedback from customers.
-So what's the impact on the subscriber growth for the Mist Theater?
+So, you mentioned these potential series received quite good feedback from customers.
+So, what's the impact on the subscriber growth for the Mist Theater?
 And how do you compare the ROI with previous original dramas and original variety shows?

 Yu Gong

-So there are two reasons behind of the content cost decreasing for the recent 1 or 2 quarters.
+So, there are two reasons behind the content cost decreasing for the recent 1 or 2 quarters.
 The first one is definitely that the content release delay caused by the first pandemic influence, and the second one is lead time for the regulation audit.
 So that the second one is that the titles we purchased only at the high end of the first half of 2018 are gradually released that from 2018 and the second half of 2019 and even the first half of this year.
-So that after that, they gradually released on the high price of the titles and that the content cost is also gradually -- it decreased from this year.
-In the; long term speaking, we don't think that it will be sharp decrease on the content cost.
+So, after that, they gradually released on the high price of the titles and that the content cost is also gradually -- it decreased from this year.
+In the long-term speaking, we don't think that it will be sharp decrease on the content cost.
 But it may have the fluctuation for the content cost-wise.
 Thank you.

-Plus, our Mist Theater consists of 5 series of the 12-episode short drama.
+As our Mist Theater consists of 5 series of the 12-episode short drama.
 So why we call it short?
-You have to look at the experience on our older television period of the drama series that it used to be long episodes, meaning it has an average episode for each title cost increased from 38 to 45 per title.
+You have to look at the experience on our old television period of the drama series that it used to be long episodes, meaning it has an average episode for each title cost increased from 38 to 45 per title.
 It is because first, the television, their revenue was driving by the advertising.
 The advertising is driving by the user time.
-So the longer series are, the television station will derive more money.
+So, the longer series are, the television station will derive more money.
 And of course, the content producers, they are also intentionally to -- they produce dramas to be longer to also earn more money because their trading pattern is based on the cost per episode.
 The more episode they produce, the more money they'll earn.

 But it's quite different for the Internet platform like us.
-So we are key on the subscription business, that's our main driver.
+So, we are key on the subscription business, that's our main driver.
 And more attraction to our users is our content.
-And we derive our subscription method from the user attraction and the stickiness.
+And we derive our subscription momentum from the user attraction and the stickiness.
 That also considering the tight schedule of the modern people, they have less time on the entertainment, and they may much more favor on the short drama that it's maybe only 12 episodes for this month that they will verify and attracted by the one title.
 And the next month, they will find new drama titles that they are -- is quite interesting to them.
 They will also keep the subscription -- their subscription service on.

-And so that is the main driver for us.
-And so if we will develop more short dramas with the total cost is quite low but with quite much better ROI, that is very wise strategy for us.
-So we definitely will produce more short dramas.
+So that is the main driver for us.
+And so, if we will develop more short dramas with the total cost is quite low but with quite much better ROI, that is very wise strategy for us.
+So, we definitely will produce more short dramas.
 [Thank you.]

 Operator